dansakamoto/flommo/README.md

 # flommo

-A browser-based mixed media flow machine.

-Searching for a space between VJ toolkit and livecode ethos.
+A browser-based mixed media flow machine ~ in the space between VJ and livecode interface.

 https://bubble-bow-newsstand.glitch.me/